justinxreese/cco_challenge/README.md

 I'm most familiar with, and love using, Ruby - so it was my immediate choice when building this project.
 I also used git to manage the changes to this project.
-I don't expect I'll have to roll back any changes, but it is nice to have a commit history to show my development style and workflow.
+While I don't expect I'll have to roll back any changes, it is nice to have a commit history to show my development style and workflow.